Shopify/remote-dom/packages/core/README.md

 ##### `RemoteRoot#createText()`

 `createText` creates a [`RemoteText` instance](#remotetext).
 All text rendered to the UI needs to be represented as a `RemoteText` instance (component properties are still just strings).
-You can pass an initial text content as part of this method.
+You can pass an initial text content as the first argument to this method.

 ```ts
 const text = root.createText('Hello world!');